 Considerable evidence is available on how providers have been unjust to the black and Hispanic community in the past.
 The lenders tend to ask more questions and demand more authentication to assess the financial standing and credibility of African-American business owners.
 They are financially weak because they don't get financial help same as white business owners.
 Research suggests that the minority owns 45% of small businesses, so government, banks, and alternative lenders are offering better financial help to them.

-Evaluate your business needs prior to applying for a minority business loan.
+Evaluate your business needs prior to applying for minority business loans.
 The lending programs will segregate you in multiple sections depending on your ethnicity.
 Lastly, if your business is certified by Minority Business Enterprise (MBE) or Disadvantaged Business Enterprise (DBE), you are all set to apply for a loan.